MV10/slidegrid/README.md

 # slidegrid

-A simple multi-monitor or tiled-window slideshow program for events or parties.
+A simple multi-monitor or tiled-window slideshow Windows program for events or parties.

 Features:
 * Up to 10 display areas, either full-screen or defined regions